+21. Describe examples of supportive services the project provided to domestic violence survivors while quickly moving them into permanent housing and addressing their safety needs.
+Wraparound services for survivors seeking housing include crisis intervention, advocacy, case management, legal support, and therapy.
+Advocates work closely with survivors to prioritize needs and tailor plans to attain and maintain safe housing, all while working toward self-sufficiency and independence.
+Requests for financial assistance are reviewed by the housing and advocacy teams to ensure equitable distribution of funds and to identify supplemental resources.
 IV.
-NEW PROJECT PLAN FOR TRAUMA-INFORMED, VICTIM-CENTERED APPROACHES (RRH & Joint TH-RRH)

-22. Provide examples of how the new project will:
+NEW PROJECT PLAN FOR TRAUMA-INFORMED, VICTIM-CENTERED APPROACHES (RRH & Joint TH-RRH) 22.
+Provide examples of how the new project will: a.
+Prioritize placement and stabilization in permanent housing consistent with the program participants' wishes and stated needs This project will help fund Housing Advocate positions, ensuring increased self-sufficiency planning and support for survivors seeking placement and stabilization in permanent housing.
 LA will continue to offer services on a voluntary basis.
 Survivors will continue to be empowered to create an action plan in partnership with their advocate in order to be placed in permanent housing consistent with their wishes and stated needs.
 For example, if a client identifies a need to find housing near their child's school in order to maintain continuity in their child's life, or to more easily meet visitation requirements, advocates will actively partner with the client to identify housing opportunities in their preferred location.

 b.
-Establish and maintain an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures program participant staff interactions are based on equality and minimize power Differentials
+Establish and maintain an environment of agency and mutual respect, e.g., the project does not use punitive interventions, ensures program participant staff interactions are based on equality and minimize power differentials

-The project is dedicated to the concept of fostering survivors' independence, self-sufficiency and safety.
+The project and project staff are dedicated to fostering survivors' independence, self-sufficiency and safety.
 To that end, a client empowerment/voluntary services model has been incorporated into all housing programs.
 Rules and regulations are minimal and focused primarily on preserving health and safety.
 Traditional curfews, shelter sign-out sheets, surveillance systems, and punitive policies have been eliminated; all programs are designed to cultivate independence.
 Shelter guests are free to engage in activities of their choosing so long as they do not endanger the safety, health and/or well-being of other guests.
 Certain occupancy rules in our transitional housing program, standard in a tenant/landlord relationship, will be enforced, such as prohibitions against indoor smoking, "extended stay" guests, subleasing of the rental unit, and unlawful activities.
 Financial assistance recipients will be treated with dignity and offered agency and support in identifying and maintaining safe housing.

 c.
-Provide program participants access to information on trauma, e.g., training staff on providing program participants with information on the effects of trauma
+Provide program participants' access to information on trauma, e.g., training staff on providing program participants with information on the effects of trauma

-All staff will continue to be California State-Certified 65-Hour Trained IPV/SA Counselors, concurrently trained in the neurobiology of trauma, the impacts of IPV on children, health impacts of trauma and reproductive coercion, among other topics.
+All staff, including funded Housing Advocates, will continue to be California State-Certified 65-Hour Trained IPV/SA Counselors, concurrently trained in the neurobiology of trauma, the impacts of IPV on children, health impacts of trauma and reproductive coercion, among other topics.
 Further, our agency will continue to employ trauma-informed practices, including empowerment-based programming, survivor-led case management and decision-making to ensure transparency and collaboration in the decision-making process and embrace a culture of humility and openness to feedback, criticism, and change.
 Finally, LA will continue to maintain up-to-date, accessible information about common survivor experiences and available resources on our website and in paper form at our offices.

 d.
-Emphasize program participants' strengths-for example, strength-based coaching, questionnaires, and assessment tools include strength-based measures, case plans works towards survivor defined goals and aspirations
+Emphasize program participants' strengths-for example, strength-based coaching, questionnaires, and assessment tools including strength-based measures, case plans works towards survivor defined goals and aspirations